tgedr/sandbox/README.md

 # sandbox

+This repository stores experiments.

-This repository purpose is to store `experiments`.
-Every subfolder will have its own experimental subproject with its own environemnt and configuration.
+Each subfolder contains its own experimental subproject with dedicated environment and configuration.

-The outcome of the experiments, if providing any kind of shareable value justifying separate existence and maintenance, will be a product or library, and will be morphed into into its own repository.
+Experiments that provide shareable value and justify separate maintenance will be promoted to their own repositories as standalone products or libraries.

 ## requirements
 - bash